Apr 28, 2025

 Two cars back-to-back at a charging station

 “I was really focused on the total cost of ownership,” explained Gooch, a consumer who wanted to replace his gas-powered sedan with an electric vehicle (EV).
 “I made my pitch to Trisha.
-The car payments would be a little more month-to-month.
+The car payments would be a little more month to month.
 However, the cost to operate an EV is significantly less than a gas car.”

 If you want to lower your carbon footprint and stretch your dollars in the long run, an EV may be ideal, with a payoff that might be both financial and environmental.
 While you can’t use a personal loan to purchase a car, you may be able to get a green loan to cover the cost of a home charging station or to help pay for EV maintenance down the road.